razer11528-maker/gluebot/README.md

     restart: unless-stopped
 ```

-Only speedtezt restart with API auth (webhook and threshholds must be defined in speedtest container):
+Only speedtest restart with API auth (webhook and threshholds must be defined in speedtest container):
 ```
   gluebot:
     container_name: gluebot